IntuitDeveloper/intuitdeveloper.github.io/smallbizhack-sydney/README.md

 ## Testing the API with Postman

 The Postman client is  a great way to navigate the QuickBooks API before you get your hands deep into into your code.
-You can skip and directly implement the QuickBook API using the sample code provided for this Hackathon - see section [using our sample code](#sample-code)
+You can skip and directly implement the QuickBook API using the sample code provided for this Hackathon - see section [Implementing the API with our sample code](#implementing-the-api-with-our-sample-code)

 **TIP**: There is a handy code generator in POSTMAN which will generate code snippets in most available laguages.